-Night footy seems like a modern idea.
-But the concept has been around pretty much since electric light was invented.
+Night football seems like a modern idea.
+But the concept has been around since electric light was invented.

 Electricity is a physical phenomenon, manifested by the movement of electrons.

 It has been known since ancient times, as numerous electrical effects are present in nature; everything from lightning, to electric eels, to your hair standing up in the presence of a static charge.
 But it was not until the 18th and 19th centuries that electricity began to be understood.

 Among many famous experiments conducted in this period, it was discovered that passing an electric current through certain materials would cause them to emit light.

 As early as 1802 Humphry Davy, an English engineer and chemist, displayed a primitive electric light at London’s Royal Society.

 Davy’s lamp consisted of a thin strip of platinum, connected to a massive series of batteries.
 While it illuminated briefly, the light it produced was too dim, and too short-lived, to be practical.

 But Davy’s demonstration would inspire further experiments.
 Different materials, designs and sources of electric current were all tried, with varying results.

 By the 1860s, two scientists on either side of the Atlantic were closing in on the first durable electric lights.

 Joseph Swan was another English chemist, who also had a background in physics.